sphinx-doc/sphinx/doc/markup/para.rst

 Table-of-contents markup
 ------------------------

-The :dir:`toctree` directive, which generates tables of contents of subdocuments, is described in :ref:`toctree-directive`.
+The :rst:dir:`toctree` directive, which generates tables of contents of subdocuments, is described in :ref:`toctree-directive`.

 For local tables of contents, use the standard reST :rstdir:`contents directive